 Th pou is also a reminder of the importance of the natural world and the relationship we all have with it.
 It represents tribal ancestors and is one of the largest pou in New Zealand.
-It is carved from kauri, a New Zealand native and one of the world largest and longest living trees.
+It is carved out of kauri, a New Zealand native and one of the world largest and longest living trees.

 - A destination in itself, Arataki can also be the starting point for adventure.
 It is one of the starting trailheads for the challenging 70km, four-day Hillary Trail.